-Section 198(2) of CrPC specified how a complainant may file charges for offenses committed under Sections 497 and 498 IPC.
+Section 198(2) of CrPC specified how a complainant may file charges for offences committed under Sections 497 and 498 IPC.
 Section 198(2) CrPC specified that only the husband may file a complaint for the offence of adultery.

 The three-judge bench referred the matter to a five-judge Constitution Bench and noted: 'Prima facie, on a perusal of Section 497 of IPC, we find that it grants relief to the wife by treating her as a victim.
 It is also worthy to note that when an offence is committed by both of them, one is liable for the criminal offence, but the other is absolved. ..Ordinarily, the criminal law proceeds on gender neutrality, but in this provision, as we perceive, the said concept is absent.'

-On July 11th the Centre filed an affidavit, arguing that diluting adultery in any form will impact the 'sanctity of marriage'.
+On 11 July the Centre filed an affidavit, arguing that diluting adultery in any form will impact the 'sanctity of marriage'.

-1. 3) Whether Section 497 is an excessive penal provision which needs to be decriminalised?
+1. Whether Section 497 is an excessive penal provision which needs to be decriminalised?

-2. 1) Whether exemption granted to married women under Section 497 violates the right to equality under the Constitution?
+2. Whether exemption granted to married women under Section 497 violates the right to equality under the Constitution?

-3. 2) Whether Section 497 should be made gender neutral by including women as offenders?
+3. Whether Section 497 should be made gender neutral by including women as offenders?